Larry H. Miller: Television

 After a failed attempt to start a television outlet on the last remaining VHF frequency in the Utah market, Miller purchased Salt Lake City independent station KXIV in February 1993.
 He later changed the call letters to KJZZ-TV as a reference to the Utah Jazz.

 From 1995 to 2001, KJZZ-TV was a charter UPN affiliate.
 In October 2000, Miller demanded the right to breach his contract with the network if it increased its "urban/ethnic programming" to more than two hours per week, due to lack of minorities within the Salt Lake Metropolitan.

 Restaurant

 In July 2000, Miller was sued by Casa Bonita, a Lakewood, Colorado restaurant, for violation of intellectual property rights and unfair competition.
 The suit alleged that Miller's restaurant, The Mayan, copied the trade dress of Casa Bonita.
-According to the suit, Miller had visited Casa Bonita several times beginning in 1996, and asked to see the books.
+Allegedly, Miller had visited Casa Bonita several times beginning in 1996, and asked to see the books.